Education

 • Marketing & Recruiting Practices

-For-profit education entities that admit and enrol more students generate more revenue.
-Therefore, entities may turn to aggressive recruitment strategies, such as spending significant amounts of money on marketing rather than on instruction and student services.
+For-profit education entities that grow the number of students that they admit and enrol will increase revenue.
+Therefore, entities may adopt aggressive recruitment strategies, such as spending significant amounts of money on marketing rather than on instruction and student services.
 Such aggressive recruiting practices have resulted in additional public and regulatory scrutiny of for-profit education entities.
 Using false or misleading advertisements to recruit prospective students may result in significant fines for entities and loss of eligibility for government-funded student loans.
-Limits on these funding sources may create incentives for entities to mislead students into taking on private loans that they are not able to repay, presenting a significant reputational risk to entities in the industry.
-Enhanced disclosure will allow shareholders to better understand entity policies and practices for marketing and recruiting to attract students.
+Limited funding sources may create incentives for entities to mislead students into taking private loans they are unable to repay, presenting a significant reputational risk to entities in the industry.
+Enhanced disclosure may allow investors to understand entity policies and practices for marketing and recruiting to attract students.

 Select up to 4 industries